cunhapaulo/marpstyle/README.md

 ## One Example of Marp slide creation with style!
-This slide deck was created to be used in a presentarion about Artifical INeligênce.
+This slide deck was created for a presentarion about Artifical Inteligence (AI).
 It show some of the capabilities of MARP as well my CSS styles.
 I hope you like it.

 [![](https://cunhapaulo.github.io/ai/main.png)](https://cunhapaulo.github.io/ai/)
 - [Link for the presentation](https://cunhapaulo.github.io/ai/)